Virgi7/Mastering-Options-Market-Making/README.md

 - _7.Pinball Losses and Winkler Scores.R_:  This script contains the Pinball loss and Winkler score evaluations for each of the three models.
 - _8.Rolling window forecasting.R_: This script performs a time reordering and the last two months of 2020 realized volatility forecasting, using a rolling window.
 - _fRegress std error mia versione.R_: This script is a modified version of fRegress.stderr function (it is upload as a library at the beginning of each of the previous scripts).

+### How to use
+- Download the _data_ folder and the script interested in.
+- Put the script in the _data_ folder.
+- Run the script, selecting the wanted stock number.
+- In using _2.Scalar-on-function for RV2 in-sample.R_ and _5.Scalar-on-function for RV2+CP out-of-sample.R_, ensure that any negative volatility values are set to 0 before running the scripts.
+- In _8.Rolling window forecasting.R_, it is needed to set the right stock number, choosing between 4, 41 and 59 and to match them with the right Excel data and plots folder: 4 with CHTR, 41 with CSCO and 59 with AMGN